 "If you give a man a blog, he will generate sales for a day.
 If you teach a man to blog, he will generate sales for a lifetime."

 Of course, there are other benefits too, especially for businesses that find it difficult to get things done.

 For example, a consultant brings in objectivity.
 They aren't going to fluff up your performance numbers to make themselves look better.
 They aren't going to play into office politics, because their contract is temporary and it doesn't matter once they leave.

 A consultant brings in accountability.
 You're paying them to teach you how to get results, and if you don't put their advice into practice, it's an investment wasted.

 So why am I an agency rather than a consultant?
-They’re different business models, and there are drawbacks to hiring a content marketing consultant.
+They're different business models, and there are drawbacks to hiring a content marketing expert.

 The Drawbacks to a Content Marketing Consultant

 Before you jump for joy and start looking up the names of the local content marketing consultants, you should remember that there are reasons that they aren't the perfect solution for everybody.
 There are several significant drawbacks to hiring a content marketing consultant over the other options.

 1. First up, you have the cost.
 The cost of a content marketing consultant is generally high.
 Consultants charge a premium to teach because their role is temporary.
 They might work with you for a few months, or a year, but sooner or later, they'll have taught you what they can teach you and they'll need to move on.